 Storytelling in its purity passes on powerful lessons, literacy and links to our history.
 In telling and performing these stories children gain language, social skills and confidence.

-It also builds tolerance in introducing them to a wealth of cultures.
+It also promotes diversity in introducing them to a wealth of cultures.

 Storytelling gives children a bridge: